-We offer full prosthetic care for amputees.
+We are among the leading prosthetic manufacturers and offer full prosthetic care for amputees.
 This may include pre-amputation counseling and evaluation, as well as immediate post-surgical prosthetic fittings (IPOP).
-We provide on site evaluation, design and fit patients of all shapes, sizes and ages and a wide variety of amputation levels.
+We provide on site evaluation, design and fit patients of all shapes, sizes and ages for their artificial leg below knee requirements.
+We do provide a wide variety of amputation levels for both below as well as above knee.
+In both these fittings, Human Technology is among the leading companies where artificial leg above knee fitment is provided to the utmost satisfaction of the patient.
 We manage the entire spectrum of patients care, thereby maximizing their prosthetic experience.
 We work closely with the patient’s physicians, therapists, insurance company, case manager, psychologist and social worker to ensure an optimal outcome.

 We also provide care in skilled nursing, acute rehab facilities, hospitals, and if necessary, patient’s home.